Shelley Hull's art has been shown nationally for the last 30 years in venues such as the New Museum of Contemporary

 Current and Upcoming Exhibitions

-Representing the West: A New Frontier, Sangre de Christo Art Center, Pueblo, CO,
+Representing the West 2018, Sangre de Cristo Art Center, Pueblo, CO, February 2-May 6

-The paintings Steamboat Morning and Chasing Rain (Pikes Peak) are on loan to the
+Steamboat Morning and Chasing Rain (Pikes Peak) are on loan to

 Paint the Parks